 1. Our Contract with You

 1.1 Your order constitutes an offer by you to purchase Goods in accordance with these terms and conditions (Conditions).
 Your order may be placed through our website (silmid.com) or by telephone, email, post or fax or in accordance with clause 1.2 below.
-Where you are a consumer, you must confirm any telephone order by email.

 1.2 Where we have agreed to enter into a vendor-managed inventory arrangement with you, an order will be deemed to be placed by you when our personnel or systems determine that additional replenishment stock is required in accordance with agreed minimum and maximum quantities.
 Where we have agreed to enter into a consignment stock arrangement with you, an order will be deemed to be placed when our personnel or systems determine that you have withdrawn the relevant stock from our agreed storage location at your premises.